RB Player - News / FAQ

 A. To configure your router to allow incoming connections, you need to open ports 3011 and 3012 for use by RBP.
 The steps below, kindly provided by Rich Shipley, describe the process for a Linksys router; you may need to adjust them for other brands:

 "To find the web address of the router (this is what you would need to enter in RBP) click the 'Status' tab and find the IP Address in the 'WAN:' section.
+(Normally you can skip this because RBP shows you your IP Address.)

-"Unless the user's computer is set up as a DMZ (usually not a good idea), you will also have to configure the Linksys router to forward an IP port to the proper computer in order to accept external connections.
+"Unless the user's computer is set up as a DMZ (usually not a good idea), you will also have to configure the router to forward an IP port to the proper computer in order to accept external connections.
 To set this up:

 "Click the 'Advanced' tab and the 'Forwarding' tab.
 On some router models, you should click the 'Applications & Gaming' tab instead.